Trương Như Tảng: Disillusionment

+Tảng returned to Saigon from Hanoi after the Fall of Saigon in 1975.
+The nature of the collapse of the South Vietnamese regime and the total victory of the PAVN gave total control to the communist elements.
+He and his peers from the NLF and PRG became almost immediately aware of the ways in which officials from the Democratic Republic of Vietnam (DRV) disregarded their authority during the reintegration process.

+In his memoir, Tảng recalls an emergence of doubts during Saigon's Victory Celebrations on May 15th, two weeks after the city's capture.
+Tảng noticed the military cavalcade was composed solely of units from the DRV's military, the People's Army of Vietnam (PAVN).
+Tảng was standing next to PAVN general Văn Tiến Dũng and asked him where the PRG's military units were.
+Dũng responded that the army had "already been unified," and ignored Tảng's further questions.
+This angered Tảng as the PRG had, to his knowledge, not been consulted on the decision.
+In the following months, the PRG cabinet played what Tảng referred to as a "subordinate role" to the DRV.
+Much of the PRG's responsibilities in formulating a new Southern government were fulfilled by Northern cadres.

-After the Fall of Saigon, Tảng emerged from the jungle after more than eight years.
-The nature of the collapse of the South Vietnamese regime and the total victory of the North Vietnamese military gave total control to the North Vietnamese.
-The nationalist forces in the south were brushed aside in favour of communist cadres from the north.
-In 1978, only two years after North Vietnamese forces finally took Saigon and united Vietnam under the Communist rule, Tảng became disillusioned with the government of the Socialist Republic of Vietnam, which he believed did not give equal standing to southern sympathizers.
-Not helping matters was the imprisonment of two of his brothers in North Vietnamese reeducation camps.
+In 1978, only two years after the PAVN finally took Saigon and united Vietnam, Tảng became disillusioned with the government of the Socialist Republic of Vietnam, which he believed did not give equal standing to southern sympathizers.
+Not helping matters was the imprisonment of two of his brothers in the reeducation camps.
 While it was supposed to last only thirty days, the imprisonment of his younger brother, Bich, a director at the National Bank, was prolonged, and he was released only after many months of lobbying on the part of Tảng.
 The older brother, Quynh, a doctor who worked with the Health Ministry, was moved to a high security camp in the north where he was incarcerated at least until 1985.

 After spending some time in exile in the Vietnamese countryside, Tảng decided to leave the country before things got worse.
-Through friends of his wife, he and others pooled their money to buy a boat which they boarded in August 1978.
+Through friends of his wife, he and others pooled their money to buy a boat, which they boarded in August 1978.
 While on the open ocean, they tried to flag down ships patrolling the busy shipping lanes.
-However none of the freighters would stop to pick them up, and they drifted further and further south.
-They were attacked by Thai pirates who stole money and valuables from the passengers but let the boat continue on.
+However, none of the freighters would stop to pick them up, and they drifted further and further south.
+They were attacked by Thai pirates, who stole money and valuables from the passengers but let the boat continue on.
 Their boat travelled almost to Indonesia before coming across an Indonesian oil platform.
 Stopping there, they were picked up by UN ships and taken to a refugee camp on Galang Island, Indonesia.
-From there, Tảng went into exile in Paris, and, in 1985, published a book about his life as a Viet Cong in the NLF and PRG.
+From there, Tảng went into exile in Paris, and, in 1985, published a book about his life in the NLF and PRG.
 The book, A Vietcong Memoir, outlines not only his own experiences, but also the impact of the war among other revolutionaries.